 In the event of a heart attack every second counts.
 If you experience any of these symptoms it’s best to call 911 immediately.
 Remember, while some heart attacks are sudden and intense, others only cause mild pain or discomfort.
 Even if you’re not sure, see a doctor anyway.

-Symptoms of a Heart Attack
+Heart Attack Symptoms

-Chest discomfort.
-Most heart attacks involve discomfort in the center of the chest that lasts for more than a few minutes, or goes away and comes back.
-The discomfort can feel like uncomfortable pressure, squeezing, fullness, or pain.
+- Chest discomfort that lasts more than a few minutes, or goes away and comes back

 - Shortness of breath